Updated: Jun 15

 What other new ideas should we be considering that align with our strategic priorities?

-As with our first map, there is no magic one-size-fits-all allocation to this map, but in general we recommend in most cases that no quadrant get 0% or 100% of your attention and resources.
+As with our first strategy map, there is no magic one-size-fits-all allocation to this map, but in general we recommend in most cases that no quadrant get 0% or 100% of your attention and resources.
 We have also found that an even 25% allocated to each quadrant generally means you are not showing sufficient managerial courage, and that spreading your attention equally will probably not generate impressive results.

 You also need to consider the relative risk and return of any ideas.
 The lower left quadrant is the safest, because we are dealing with known quantities- your existing customers and markets, and your existing products and services.
 That also means that your expectations for growth should be lower.
 Larger opportunities for growth come as you move up and to the right; but because you are exploring new customers/markets and/or new products and services, the risks are higher too.
 For that we use the next map in our Innovation Atlas, and we will cover that in part 3 of this series, Building Your Innovation Portfolio